xinthose/ng-openvpn-status/INSTALL.md

 - `name`: string >> human readable name of OpenVPN server
 - `host`: string >> IP address of the computer running the OpenVPN server, use `127.0.0.1` if this application is installed on the same computer as the OpenVPN server
 - `port`: number (1-65535) >> port of the management interface set in the OpenVPN server's configuration file
-- `passwordPrompt`: string >> leave this blank if a password file is not being used in the OpenVPN server's configuration file; if a password file is being used, this parameter will have the same value as its contents
+- `password`: string >> leave this blank if a password file is not being used in the OpenVPN server's configuration file; if a password file is being used, this parameter will have the same value as its contents
 - `timeout`: number >> amount of time in milliseconds before the management socket times out after inactivity

 ## Updating to New Version